shsagir/play-area-sync/docs/craft-3-setup.md

 ## Get ready

 Make sure to have followed [our guides](/craft-3-about) so far.
-You should have already installed Craft locally and on fortrabbit.
+You should have already [installed Craft locally](craft-3-install-local) and deployed it your fortrabbit App.

 ## Craft environment configuration